falt/teamproject1/README.md

 General:
 ```
 Tabs
-* Tabs used in course details (student), admin tools (admin) and class details (teacher) are controlled by the script.js-file.
+* Tabs used in course details (student), admin tools (admin) and class details (teacher) are controlled by the script.js.
 Each user tab-styling are divided into separate css stylesheets.
 ```

 Student:
 ```
-Firstpage:
+Startpage:

 Report attendance module.
 * Student user can register attendance via an input field.
-Attendane code is generated from the teacher script-file.
+Attendane code is generated from the teacher script.js.

 Daily mood rate section.
 * Student can rate their current mood and see a graph (provided from graph.js-library) over all students mood from that day.